Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/pojo-attribute-annotations.markdown

 {{%refer%}}
-XAP provides the ability to obtain and modify class meta data of objects stored in the Space [during runtime](./the-space-meta-data.html).
+XAP provides the ability to obtain and modify class metadata of objects stored in the Space [during runtime](./the-space-meta-data.html).
 {{%/refer%}}

 # SpaceId